oneapi-src/oneDNN/doc/naming_conventions.md

 block size.
 For example, the _Ab16a_ tag denotes a format similar to row-major but with columns split into contiguous blocks of 16 elements each.
-Moreover, the implicit assumption is that if the number of columns is not divisible by 16, the last block in the in-memory representation will contain padding zeroes.
+Moreover, the implicit assumption is that if the number of columns is not divisible by 16, the last block in the in-memory representation will contain padding.

 @todo Picture here